Title: Grants Officer

 - Flexible, creative, and problem-solving abilities.

-NEF will accept a rolling application until the position is filled.
+NEF will accept rolling applications until the position is filled.
+First review of applications will begin on Wednesday, April 26, 2023.
 Interested candidates are encouraged to apply as soon as possible.
-The first review of applications will begin on November 7, 2022.

 Please apply by submitting the following documents: